surajmandal99/music_player/README.md

 # The app firstly ask you to give the persmission for accessing the localally stored songs  🎶.
 # After that we can easily play the songs if we give the permission to access 🎵

-# It also have like :
+# Features of the App:
 # pause  the songs
 # play   the songs
 # next and forward features just like in others music player apps 🎶🎵📲